 Breast cancer is an uncontrolled growth of breast cells.
-Breast cancer is the second leading cause of cancer death and, excluding skin cancers, the most frequently diagnosed cancer among women in Indiana and in the United States – with an estimated 246,660 new cases diagnosed nationwide during 2016.
-During 2014, there were 4,653 new cases of breast cancer diagnosed in Indiana.
-African-American females are at increased risk for poor outcomes relating to breast cancer, in part, because they are more often diagnosed at a younger age, at a later stage of disease, and with more aggressive forms of breast cancer.
+Breast cancer is the second leading cause of cancer death and, excluding skin cancers, the most frequently diagnosed cancer among women in Indiana and in the United States – with an estimated 281,550 new cases diagnosed nationwide during 2021 according to the American Cancer Society.
+In Indiana, there is estimated to be about 5,460 new cases of invasive breast cancer diagnosed during 2021.1 African-American females are at increased risk for poor outcomes relating to breast cancer, in part, because they are more often diagnosed at a younger age, at a later stage of disease, and with more aggressive forms of breast cancer.
 Breast cancer is rare among males; however, because males are prone to ignoring warning signs, they are often diagnosed at later stages and have poorer prognoses.

 Who gets Breast Cancer Most Often?